Hidalgo (film)

-Hidalgo is a 2004 epic biographical western film based on the legend of the American distance rider Frank Hopkins and his mustang Hidalgo.
-It recounts Hopkins' racing his horse in Arabia in 1891 against Bedouins riding pure-blooded Arabian horses.
-The movie was written by John Fusco and directed by Joe Johnston.
-It stars Viggo Mortensen, Zuleikha Robinson, and Omar Sharif.
+Hidalgo is a 2004 epic biographical western film directed by Joe Johnston and written by John Fusco.
+Based on the legend of the American distance rider Frank Hopkins and his mustang Hidalgo, it recounts Hopkins' racing his horse in Arabia in 1891 against Bedouins riding pure-blooded Arabian horses.
+The film stars Viggo Mortensen, Zuleikha Robinson, and Omar Sharif.

-Hidalgo was released by Buena Vista Pictures on March 5, 2004.
+Hidalgo was released by Buena Vista Pictures under the Touchstone Pictures label on March 5, 2004.
 Upon release, the film received mixed reviews and it underperformed at the box office, grossing $108 million against a budget of $100 million.

 Plot

 In 1890, Frank T. Hopkins and his mustang, Hidalgo, are part of Buffalo Bill's Wild West show, advertised as "the world's greatest endurance horse and rider."
 A famous long-distance racer, cowboy, and dispatch rider for the United States government, Hopkins is plagued by guilt for having carried a message to the 7th Cavalry Regiment authorizing the Wounded Knee Massacre of Lakota Sioux.
-He translates a futile request from another performer, Chief Eagle Horn, for Bill to help his nation’s mustangs that have been rounded up by the government to be eradicated.
+He translates a futile request from another performer, Chief Eagle Horn, for Bill to help his nation's mustangs that have been rounded up by the government to be eradicated.

 Wealthy Sheikh Riyadh sends his attaché Aziz, accompanied by Rau Rasmussen, to challenge Hopkins and Hidalgo to enter the "Ocean of Fire": an annual 3,000-mile race across the Najd desert region for a $100,000 prize.
 The Sheikh is custodian of the al-Khamsa line, considered the greatest distance horses in the world, and traditionally the race has been restricted to pure-bred Arabian horses and Bedouin or Arab riders.
-Hopkins’ fellow performers raise his entrance fee, and he encounters unscrupulous English horse breeder Lady Anne Davenport.
+Hopkins' fellow performers raise his entrance fee, and he encounters unscrupulous English horse breeder Lady Anne Davenport.
 He meets Sheikh Riyadh, an admirer of the Wild West, who has promised his daughter Jazira as the fifth wife to the prince riding the Sheikh's horse Al-Hattal, should he win.

 The race begins, and Hopkins and Hidalgo face grueling conditions and contempt for an "infidel" riding an "impure" horse, and survive sabotage and a sandstorm.
 Determined to live her own life, Jazira advises Hopkins on surviving in the desert, but they are discovered together in his tent.
 The Sheikh prepares to have Hopkins gelded as punishment, but his outcast nephew Katib raids the camp, seeking control of the al-Khamsa line.
-The prince flees on Al-Hattal, but Aziz steals the Sheikh’s family journal of horse breeding for Katib, who kidnaps Jazira and demands Al-Hattal as ransom.
+The prince flees on Al-Hattal, but Aziz steals the Sheikh's family journal of horse breeding for Katib, who kidnaps Jazira and demands Al-Hattal as ransom.